 So here you are, searching the internet and looking to get some idea of what the roof will cost you.

 Well, let me assure you that you have not landed on Venus or Mars, we all know this internet thing can get weird sometimes!

-We have been designing and performing commercial roof replacements for our clients here at RoofCrafters Roofing for nearly 3 decades, so I can assure you that we know how exactly much they cost and I am happy to share my 29 years of experience with you in hopes that you will make the best and a well-informed decision about your upcoming commercial roof replacement project.
+We have been designing and performing commercial roof replacements for our clients here at RoofCrafters for 3 decades.
+So, we can assure you that we know how exactly much they cost and we're happy to share our 30 years of experience with you.

 The 3 types of commercial roof structures